A journey through the living messages of Christ

 Neither cold nor hot

-Laodicea was a prosperous city, famous for three industries: its banking (a financial center of Asia Minor), its textile industry (especially black wool), and its medical school specializing in ophthalmological treatments.
+Laodicea was a prosperous city, famous for three industries: its bank (a financial center of Asia Minor), its textile industry (especially black wool), and its school of medicine specializing in ophthalmic treatments.
 This material prosperity gave the church a false sense of self-sufficiency.

-Christ's message makes direct references to these three local industries: "I counsel you to buy from me gold refined in the fire (not from your bank), white clothes (not your black wool), and salve to put on your eyes (not from your medical school)."
-The irony is profound: the city that had everything was, in reality, "wretched, pitiful, poor, blind and naked."
+Christ's message makes direct references to these three local industries: “I counsel you to buy from Me gold refined in the fire (not from your bank), white clothes (not your black wool), and salve to put on your eyes (not from your school of medicine).”
+The irony is profound: the city that had everything was, in reality, “wretched, pitiful, poor, blind, and naked.”

-The site is particularly impressive: the ruins of a stadium, two theaters, a basilica, and an aqueduct system that carried lukewarm water from nearby thermal springs — perfectly explaining the metaphor of water that is "neither cold nor hot."
-Laodicea lies just a few kilometers from Hierapolis (with its hot springs) and from Colossae — the three cities forming a fascinating biblical triangle.
+The site is particularly impressive: the ruins of a stadium, two theaters, a basilica, and a system of aqueducts that brought lukewarm water from nearby thermal springs — perfectly explaining the metaphor of water that is “neither cold nor hot.”
+Laodicea is located just a few kilometers from Hierapolis (with its hot springs) and Colossae — the three cities forming a fascinating biblical triangle.

-Jesus decodes the three purchases: gold refined in fire is authentic faith, white garments are righteousness, and eye salve is spiritual clarity.
-The Lord Jesus is not in the midst of the church — He is outside it, knocking at the door.
+Jesus decodes the three purchases: gold refined in fire is authentic faith, white clothes are righteousness, and the eye salve is spiritual clarity.
+The Lord Jesus is not in the midst of the church — but outside it, knocking at the door.
 Laodicea is the final appeal in Revelation to the global Church: Christ's call to awakening, repentance, and living fellowship.

-Optional: a hot air balloon ride at sunrise, at an altitude of 500-1,000 meters — an unforgettable experience above the white terraces and ancient ruins.
+Optional: hot air balloon flight at sunrise, at 500-1000m altitude — an unforgettable experience above the white terraces and ancient ruins.

 Hierapolis — The Holy City